dhis2/wow-backend/guides/controller_endpoints.md

 **Avoid**
 * ❌ avoid creating a `Converter` for a parameter as it will not handle the empty case in the proper way

+## Troubleshooting
+What to do if the API is already release in a way that causes trouble?

+#### How to add additional parameters to an inherited method?
+* Override the inherited method and add a mapping that is unlikely to match, e.g. `@GetMapping( params = "doesnotexist" )`
+* Annotate the overridden inherited method with `@OpenApi.Ignore`
+* Implement a new method that has the same path as the inherited method
+* Add the "inherited" and the additional parameters to the new method